kennyworkman/alignment-app/README.md

 <!-- ROADMAP -->
 ## Roadmap

 Really looking to improve the user experience as long as new features don't get in the way of ease of use.
-Remember, [BLAST](https://blast.ncbi.nlm.nih.gov), does what this app does, and much better!
-As long as you are comfortable with the tool and know where to click.
+Remember, [BLAST](https://blast.ncbi.nlm.nih.gov) does what this app does and much better!
+As long as you're comfortable with the tool and know where to click.

 Please [contribute](#contributing)!